 Federal Transit Administration U.S. Department of Transportation, 400 Seventh Street S.W., Washington, D.C.
 20590

 ADA Title III: Public Accommodations

-Professional/educational courses and examination must be provided in a place and manner accessible to people with disabilities, or alternative accessible arrangements must be offered.
-Commercial facilities must comply with the ADA's architectural standards for new construction and alterations.
+Public accommodations must remove barriers in existing buildings where it is easy to do so without much difficulty or expense, given the public accommodation's resources.
+Entities must provide professional or educational courses and examinations in a place or manner accessible to people with disabilities, or they must offer alternative accessible arrangements.
+Commercial facilities must follow the ADA's architectural standards for new construction and alterations.

 You may also call for information at: